-5 Related Work
+5 Related work

 Multimedia search engines have attracted a lot of interest both from the web search engine industry (such as Google, Yahoo!, and so on) and from academia.
 Also, the emergence of MPEG-7 standard has played a significant role in content-based search becoming a mature technology.
-For a survey, the reader can refer to [2, 4].
-However, to the best of the authors' knowledge, no framework has been proposed on the combined use of ontology- and content-based retrieval.
+For a survey, the reader can refer to Auffret et al. (1999) and Chang et al. (1999).
+However, as already mentioned, no framework has been proposed on the combined use of ontology- and content-based retrieval.

 Several efforts for the efficient management and indexing of cultural heritage collections have been reported, however they all lack the integrated functionality of the presented hybrid search engine.
-In MuseoSuomi [9] automatic semantic association generation was used through database schemas and metadata using underlying RDF(S) ontologies.
+In MuseoSuomi (Hyvonen et al., 2004) automatic semantic association generation was used through database schemas and metadata using underlying RDF(S) ontologies.
 The system supports runtime distributed querying through geographically remote collections while at the same time maintaining semantic relations between collection items.
-The users can search through the collections using a multi-facet interface [8].
+The users can search through the collections using a multi-facet interface (Hearst et al., 2002).
 Although the system can efficiently handle semantic metadata, there is no support for visual search.
-The SCULPTEUR project [18] employs the CIDOC-CRM ontology to enable concept-based browsing of the annotations.
-Additionally cross collection searching is enabled by contacting web-services, and more specifically an extension to SRW 8, to allow for access to different content repositories.
-CIDOC-CRM is used for mapping each collection's proprietary schema to a standardized structured representation.
-Queries to the collection are in CQL (Common Query Language) and an mSpacebased [12] interface is employed to enable searching using the CRM's concepts.
+The SCULPTEUR project (Sinclair et al., 2005b) employs the CIDOC-CRM ontology to enable concept-based browsing of the annotations.
+Additionally cross collection searching is enabled by contacting web-services, and more specifically an extension to SRW, to allow for access to different content repositories.
+CIDOC-CRM is used for mapping each collection's proprietary schema to a standardised structured representation.
+Queries to the collection are in Common Query Language (CQL) and an mSpace-based (Schraefel et al., 2003) interface is employed to enable searching using the CRM's concepts.
 Multimedia search is also supported, both 2D and 3D.
 Nevertheless, SCULPTEUR makes no proposal for coupling semantic data and low-level visual features.
-The ongoing EU project eChase [17] also uses the CIDOC-CRM ontology to map various cultural heritage collections.
+The ongoing EU project eChase (Sinclair et al., 2005a) also uses the CIDOC-CRM ontology to map various cultural heritage collections.
 As the mapping is left to the cultural heritage content providers, there can be different mappings for the same CRM relation thus resulting in loss of semantic links.
 To tackle this, a reasoner will be employed to determine semantic equivalences.
 The collections will be queried using the SRW extension developed by SCULPTEUR.
-In eChase content-based search is also planned to employed but the available demonstrator does not support such kind of functionality.
+In eChase content-based search is also planned to be employed but the available demonstrator does not support such kind of functionality.
 STITCH, which is part of eChase, tries to extract semantic relations and links with the use of vocabularies.
 In our case semantic relations are created based on the underlying ontological infrastructure.
-Semantic links generation through the exploitation of common words and their linguistic association found in the metadata is used in [20].
+Semantic links generation through the exploitation of common words and their linguistic association found in the metadata is used in Stuer et al. (2001).
+In García and Sicilia (2003) the authors try to enhance ontology querying and navigation by taking advantage of the ontological structure and by using different user interface search tactics.

-Another cultural heritage collection management system is the State Hermitage museum in St. Petersburg9 developed by IBM.
-The online collection includes an ontology for describing the items where the main distinguishing concept between items is item category (paintings, sculpture, furniture, etc) and they are in their turn divided into more detailed subcategories.
+Another cultural heritage collection management system is the State Hermitage museum in St. Petersburg developed by IBM.
+The online collection includes an ontology for describing the items where the main distinguishing concept between items is item category (paintings, sculpture, furniture, etc.) and they are in their turn divided into more detailed subcategories.
 However there is no ability for cross-category search based on concepts such as date.
-Content-based image search is supported through IBM's QBIC[6] but there is no support for coupling together visual- and ontology-based search.
+Content-based image search is supported through IBM's QBIC (Flickner et al., 1995) but there is no support for coupling together visual- and ontology-based search.